lmtdr/UtilMaster/README.md

 If you want for some reason to compile the python script yourself, do it trough pyinstaller along with these parameters:
 `pyinstaller --onefile --window --icon=favicon.ico --add-data "template.txt;." --add-data "favicon.ico;." --add-data "background.png;." hello.py`

-Image used in the background is ai-generated
+Image used in the background is ai-generated trough https://imgcreator.zmo.ai